Azure/azure-sdk-for-python/sdk/monitor/azure-monitor-ingestion/TROUBLESHOOTING.md

 ### Enable client logging

-To troubleshoot issues with Azure Monitor Ingestion library, it's important to first enable logging to monitor the behavior of the application.
+To troubleshoot issues with the Azure Monitor Ingestion library, it's important to first enable logging to monitor the behavior of the application.
 The errors and warnings in the logs generally provide useful insights into what went wrong and sometimes include corrective actions to fix issues.

 This library uses the standard [logging][python_logging] library for logging.
-Basic information about HTTP sessions, such as URLs and headers, is logged at the INFO level.
+Basic information about HTTP sessions, such as URLs and headers, is logged at the `INFO` level.
 Detailed `DEBUG` level logging, including request/response bodies and unredacted headers, can be enabled on a client with the `logging_enable` argument:

 ```python
 import logging